Are you looking for new ways to simplify your financial life? Let’s get real, managing your money and business isn’t easy.

 5. Put retirement on autopilot

 No matter what age you are, it can seem impossible to save the amount of money you need to retire.
-I swear that every time I look up inflation has increased and I need to save $2 million just to make it in retirement.
+It seems that inflation is always increasing and the amount you need to save for retirement has gone up.

-Click here to learn more about to automate your retirement savings with Betterment.
+Click here to learn more about to jumpstart your retirement savings with Acorns.

 6. Listen to audiobooks on the go